inelectube/ddd/README.md

 ## HOW DOES IT WORKS?

-1. You have to run the script.sh and then you need to enter the followed info:
+1. You have to run the script.sh and enter the information prompted.
+Each data will be stored in its corresponding variable.
 ```
-read -p 'registry domain: ' domain
+'registry domain: ' -> $domain
-read -p 'registry email: ' email
+'registry email: ' -> $email
-read -p 'registry port: ' port
+'registry port: ' -> $port
-read -p 'ui registry port: ' uiport
+'ui registry port: ' -> $uiport
-read -p 'Username: ' username
+'username: ' -> $username
-read -sp 'Password: ' password
+'password: ' -> $password
 ```

 2. The script download the appropiated certbot-auto and run certbot to obtain the certificates with the registry domain and email entered above.